Smoked salmon: Presentation

 Smoked salmon is a popular ingredient in canapés, often combined with cream cheese and lemon juice.

-In New York City and Philadelphia and other cities of North America, smoked salmon is known as "nova" after the sources in Nova Scotia, and is likely to be sliced very thinly and served on bagels with cream cheese or with sliced red onion, lemon and capers.
+In New York City and Philadelphia and other cities of North America, smoked salmon is known as "nova" after the sources in Nova Scotia, and is likely to be sliced very thinly and served on bagels with cream cheese or with sliced red onion, hard-boiled egg, and capers.
 In Pacific Northwest cuisine of the United States and Canada, smoked salmon may also be fillets or nuggets, including hickory or alder-smoked varieties and candied salmon (smoked and honey, or sugar-glazed, also known as "Indian candy").

 In Europe, smoked salmon may be found thinly sliced or in thicker fillets, or sold as chopped "scraps" for use in cooking.
 It is often used in pâtés, quiches and pasta sauces.
 Scrambled eggs with smoked salmon mixed in is another popular dish.
 Smoked salmon salad is a strong-flavored salad, with ingredients such as iceberg lettuce, boiled eggs, tomato, olives, capers and leeks, and with flavored yogurt as a condiment.

 Slices of smoked salmon are a popular appetizer in Europe, usually served with some kind of bread.
 In the United Kingdom they are typically eaten with brown bread and a squeeze of lemon.
 In Germany they are eaten on toast or black bread.

 In Jewish cuisine, heavily salted salmon is called lox and is usually eaten on a bagel with cream cheese.
 Lox is often smoked.

 Smoked salmon is sometimes used in sushi, though not widely in Japan; it is more likely to be encountered in North American sushi bars.
 The Philly Roll combines smoked salmon and cream cheese and rolls these in rice and nori.